Committed to Community

-What do safe, inclusive & sustainable food and beverage experiences look like to you?
+What does safe, inclusive & sustainable food and beverage experiences look like to you?

-Do you have an example of a situation that negatively effected you and/or other individuals or groups’ food and beverage experience?
+Do you have an example of a situation that negatively affected you and/or other individuals or groups’ food and beverage experience?

-Certainly the coronavirus pandemic has been one of the most trying times in my career and has hit the hospitality industry particularly hard.
-What keeps me motivated is the understanding that there will be resolution.
+Certainly, the coronavirus pandemic has been one of the most trying times in my career and has hit the hospitality industry particularly hard.
+What keeps me motivated is the understanding that there will be a resolution.
 The hotel serves as a reminder of this.
 Throughout its storied history, The Hermitage Hotel has faced its set of challenges, the coronavirus pandemic being one, with a spirit of resilience.
-I use this motto as motivation for me and my team to develop creative responses to recent challenges.
+I use this motto as motivation for my team and me to develop creative responses to recent challenges.
 For example, we now offer opportunities for guests of our local community to enjoy a piece of The Hermitage at home with new services like our to-go Afternoon Tea at Home.
-Recently, we also served Thanksgiving dinners to-go, which was a hit and will be offering Christmas meals to go as well.
+Recently, we also served Thanksgiving dinners to-go, which was a hit, and will be offering Christmas meals to go as well.